ilequeque/internship-akvelon/week 3/ManagedThreading/README.md

-﻿There are 10 (doesn`t matter, might be 5 or 20) dancers in a nightclub
+There are 10 (doesn`t matter, might be 5 or 20) dancers in a nightclub

 There are three types of music: